HoangTrieuVy/HoangTrieuVy/README.md

   ## About Me

   - 🔬 Working on generative AI and structured neural architectures
-  - 🧮 Passionate about agentic system
+  - 🧮 Passionate about physics, AI agentic system and otpimized neural networks.
   - 🎓 Former ML/Optimization instructor at ENS Lyon & EPITA

   ## Research Interests